Starving Anonymous

 Starving Anonymous (食糧人類-Starving Anonymous-, Shokuryō Jinrui: Starving Anonymous) is a Japanese manga series written by Yuu Kuraishi and illustrated by Kazu Inabe.
 It was serialized on the manga website e Young Magazine from March 2016 to November 2018, and published in seven tankōbon volumes.

 A sequel series, titled Shokuryō Jinrui Re: Starving Re:velation, started serialization on the Comic Days manga website from April 2021 to June 15, 2023.
 As of July 2023, it has been published in seven tankōbon volumes.

 Premise

 Set in a dystopian near-future facing climate change and shortages, teenager I'e is riding the bus home from school when all of the passengers begin to pass out.
-They've all been gassed.
+They have all been gassed.

-I'e wakes up within a horrifying facility where captured humans are farmed, bred, and experimented on by other humans in the cultish service of large, monstrous, insect-like creatures they hope will save the planet.
+I'e wakes up in a facility where captured humans are farmed, bred, and experimented on by other humans in the service of large, insect-like creatures they hope will save the planet.

 I'e teams up with four others, his friend Kazu who was on the bus with him, a middle-aged man named Ogura who has been secretly living in the facility for years, and two men named Natsune and Yamabiki who have similarly avoided being trapped.
 The group attempts to explore and escape the facility, encountering other horrific revelations along the way.